Active Perception Agent for Omnimodal Audio-Video Understanding: OmniAgent

 \textbf{Reflection \& Rethinking.} Before the next iteration, the agent critically assesses all the acquired evidence.
 It determines the efficacy of the executed tool by synthesizing current outputs with historical context, using this data to refine the execution plan dynamically.
 Crucially, the module executes a cross-modal consistency check to identify potential discrepancies between visual and auditory signals.
 Consequently, if the agent determines that the accumulated multimodal evidence is insufficient to resolve the query, or if a cross-modal discrepancy arises necessitating further exploration, it reinitiates the thinking cycle.
 This iterative loop persists until the \textbf{\texttt{ANSWER}} operation is explicitly invoked, at which point the system synthesizes a final response and summary addressing the original user query.

-Notably, while OmniAgent predominantly leverage audio cues for event localization, our framework retains the capability to execute precise visual event localization when necessary. \cref{fig:tool_event} illustrates the our reasoning process compared to Gemini2.5-Flash.
-We equip the agent with an evidence-based, reflective, and flexible action execution mechanism.
-Mirroring human cognitive processes, the system selectively extracts multimodal information and reasons about modal perception subqueries.
+Notably, \emph{while omniagent predominantly leverages audio for event localization to achieve better time alignment, our framework can execute precise visual event localization when necessary and achieve better performance in unimodal-based reasoning} (see \cref{fig:case_study_only_video,fig:case_study_only_audio} in the Appendix~\ref{sec:case_study_uni} for more case analyses.). \cref{fig:tool_event} illustrates the reasoning process of our agent.
+In summary, we equip the agent with an evidence-based, reflective, and flexible action execution mechanism.
+Mirroring human cognitive processes, the system selectively extracts multimodal information and reasons about modal perception sub-problems.
 Consequently, this approach circumvents the computational complexity associated with rigid, dense cross-modal alignment.
-Through this iterative reasoning and decision process, OmniAgent achieves fine-grained cross-modal understanding by synthesizing perceptions from both modalities, ultimately delivering superior accuracy in response to the given question.
+Through this iterative reasoning process, OmniAgent achieves fine-grained cross-modal understanding by synthesizing perceptions from both modalities, ultimately delivering superior accuracy in response to the given question.